 Dartboard Backing Surface and Cabinet

-Most darts players and enthusiasts often go for cabinets as the most comprehensive solution to backing.
+Most darts players often go for cabinets as the most comprehensive solution to backing.
 You can make cabinets yourself from a number of materials.
 However, traditionally they are made out of wood, such as Rosewood or Oak.
 Due to their functionality and aesthetics.

 Dart scoreboards and holders are usually mounted on the cabinet side doors.
 Some cabinets which feature built-in lighting, whereas some newer models even have electronic or LCD displays that you can use to keep score.